Typhoon Mireille: Japan

 Striking Hokkaido with much of its former intensity, Mireille produced strong winds across the island.
 Hakodate Airport reported a peak gust of 124 km/h, and the highest sustained wind was 79 km/h in Urakawa.
 Along the coast, waves reached 7.7 m high at Matsumae, killing one person in Kushiro who was mooring his boat.
 Light rains occurred on the island, reaching 75 mm in Hidaka.
 In Hakodate, the storm damaged five buildings, and about 3,000 houses lost power.
 There was scattered roof damage across Hokkaido, and flying glass injured one person.

 Aftermath

 By a day after the storm made landfall, the record power outages were largely restored.
 However, salt damage prevented restoration in some areas for several days.
 The outages left residents temporarily without water after water pumps were shut down.
 In Hiroshima, lack of power caused traffic congestion, shut down banks, and disrupted hospitals.
 The widespread power outages related to Mireille prompted the government to reconstruct transmission towers with anemometer, or wind measurement devices.
 Following the storm, insurance companies paid $6 billion to policy holders in Japan, which was a world record related to wind damage; this was surpassed less than a year later by Hurricane Andrew striking Florida.
-The typhoon still holds the title as the costliest non-Atlantic hurricane.
+The typhoon was the costliest non-Atlantic hurricane, adjusted for inflation, until 2023, when both Typhoon Doksuri and Storm Daniel surpassed Mireille's total damage costs.

 Due to the severity of damage and loss of life caused by the storm, the name Mireille was retired and replaced with Melissa.